argongs/terminal_calculator/README.md

 `$make -C ~path/to/the/location/of/terminal_calculator`

 Note that you need to have [gcc](https://gcc.gnu.org/) along with [make](https://www.gnu.org/software/make/) installed on your system in order to compile the above mentioned program.
-Note the presence of the '-C' argument in the 'make' command.
+Note the presence of the `-C` argument in the 'make' command.
 It tells the 'make' command to look for the 'makefile' in the specified directory.

 Now let's see how to use the executable file :